Tommy Sowers: Political positions

 During his campaign, Sowers received national attention for his call to end the conventional war in Afghanistan, criticizing the objective of training the Afghanistan National Army and Police.
 In September 2010, Sowers appeared on Joe Scarborough's Morning Joe and The Ed Show to call for an end to the war in Afghanistan.
 In October, he was profiled on the front page of the Washington Post.
 The article sympathized with the idea of “popular indifference” as the defining feature of the Nation’s engagement with the war, acknowledging Sowers uphill battle to get voters to recognize the war as a pressing issue and not just an unpleasant distant news item.

-Volunteer Service
+Volunteer service

 After his 2010 Congressional campaign Sowers started working in the nonprofit sector with Iraq and Afghanistan War Veterans of America.

 In 2015 he was elected to the Americans for the Arts Board of Directors for a three-year term.
 The organization focuses on the advancement of arts and arts education in America.

 He is a co-creator of the Lincoln Awards a concert for Veterans & The Military Family that recognizes outstanding achievement and excellence in providing opportunities and support to our nation’s veterans and military families.
 It was nationally broadcast on PBS and hosted by the Kennedy Center.

 From 2017-2018 he served on the board of the Entrepreneurs’ Organization in the Raleigh Durham chapter, where he is still a current member.
-EO is the World’s Only Peer-to-peer Network Exclusively for Entrepreneurs, The Entrepreneurs' Organization enables entrepreneurs to learn and grow from each other leading to greater business success and an enriched personal life.

 Personal life

-Sowers resides in Kinston, North Carolina with his wife, four daughters and dogs.
-He is an adventure racer and ultramarathoner.
-He has also an accomplished sommelier, arborist, and pilot.
+Sowers resides in Kinston, North Carolina with his wife and four daughters.